 Customs and Safety

-I could write a whole chapter on the customs in Germany.
-In general for most Germans life consists of two largely separate areas: their proffesional life and their private life.
-In professional life, cool correctnes is the order of the day.
+In general for most Germans life consists of two largely separate areas: their professional life and their private life.
+In professional life, cool correctness is the order of the day.
 In private, they like to be easy-going and informal.
 Being on time and following the rules will make your life much easier.
-In Düsseldorf people are very international, very friendly and mostly smiling, and I dare to say, 70 % speak at least a little English.
+In Düsseldorf people are very international, very friendly and mostly smiling, and 70 % speak at least a little English.

 As for the safety I do feel very safe in this city.
 The one area where I maybe don‘t feel as comfortable is around the central train station so called Hauptbahnhofm just like any other train station in the world.
-This is a good place people watching, If you know what I mean.
-Also one of the “wilder parts“ of the city are some of the streets around Altstadt (downtown), where a lot of partying takes place, the area can be very crowded with lots of bachelor/ette parties going on during the weekend, lots of fun though.
+This is a good place for people watching.
+Also one of the “wilder parts” of the city are some of the streets around Altstadt (downtown), where a lot of partying takes place, the area can be very crowded with lots of bachelor/ette parties going on during the weekend, lots of fun though.

 Travel and Transport

 Public transportation: The public transportation in Düsseldorf is very easy; trams, underground, S-bahn lines run every approx. 5-10 minutes, and every 10-15 min during the weekend.